reflectoring/reflectoring.github.io/_posts/2019-08-27-spring-boot-starter.md

   <h3>Combining Auto-Configuration and Starter in a Single Module</h3>
   <p>
-   The <a target="_blank" href="https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html#boot-features-custom-starter-module-starter">reference manual</a> proposes to separate auto-configuration and starter each into their own Maven or Gradle module to separate the concern of auto-configuration from the concern of dependency management.
+   The <a target="_blank" href="https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-developing-auto-configuration.html#boot-features-custom-starter-module-starter">reference manual</a> proposes to separate auto-configuration and starter each into a distinct Maven or Gradle module to separate the concern of auto-configuration from the concern of dependency management.
   </p>
   <p>
   This may be a bit over-engineered in environments where we're not building an
-  open source library that is used by thousands of users. <strong>In this article, we're combining both concerns into a single starter module</strong>.
+  open-source library that is used by thousands of users. <strong>In this article, we're combining both concerns into a single starter module</strong>.
   </p>
 </div>

 ## Building a Starter for Event Messaging

-Let's discover how to implement a starter along an example.
+Let's discover how to implement a starter with an example.

 Imagine we're working in a microservice environment and want to implement a starter that allows the services to communicate with each other asynchronously.
 The starter we're building will provide the following features: